 Where can you pick up / drop off the canoe rental?

 As I said above, Algonquin Provincial Park is absolutely massive and not all outfitters service the entirety of the park.
 So you’ll need to consider your pick up and drop off location when choosing an Algonquin canoe rental.

 If you have a vehicle with a roof rack: You can pick up the canoe from the outfitter’s shop and then drive it wherever you want to go.
 But if you don’t have a vehicle on which you can transport a canoe, you’ll need the outfitter to bring the canoe to your starting point.

 If you are starting on a lake with an outfitter: Some places that offer Algonquin canoe rentals have their operations right on a particular lake.
 For example, The Portage Store is situated right on Canoe Lake, a popular starting point for novice canoe routes.
 Similarly, Algonquin Outfitters canoe rental is right on Lake Opeongo.

-If you are starting at a lesser known access point: Some of the outfitters will deliver your canoe for you.
-In most cases, delivery to lesser known access points require a delivery fee.
+If you are starting at a lesser-known access point: Some of the outfitters will deliver your canoe for you.
+In most cases, delivery to lesser-known access points requires a delivery fee.
 Algonquin Bound and Algonquin Outfitters delivery to the largest number of access points.